 I get to do many different types of experiments and use lots of different machines, which makes work very interesting.

-The best thing is that it's different every day.
+My Typical Day: The best thing is that it's different every day.
 But usually I do experiments, then I analyse the results, and plan the next experiment.